Shelter Cost Sharing

 Policy

-Money for shelter costs exchanged between participants, or participants and nonparticipants, residing in the same dwelling, is not countable unearned income.
+Money exchanged for shelter costs between participants, or participants and nonparticipants, residing in the same dwelling, is not countable unearned income.

 However, the income may be countable when any of the following apply:

-When a nonparticipant is renting from a participant homeowner, the rent paid to the participant homeowner is countable.
-See Rental Property Income on whether the income is counted as earned or unearned Income.
+●When a nonparticipant is renting from a participant homeowner, the rent paid to the participant homeowner is countable.
+See

-Countable income is used to determine an income budget.
-(See Income Budgeting to see how FAA determines the income budget.)
+Income Budgeting for more information about how FAA determines the income budget.)
 FAA needs to know about income that is both countable and not countable to determine whether a budgetary unit’s income is exceeding their expenses.
-(See Income Eligibility for more information about how FAA uses countable and not countable income.)
+(See

 Verification

 The participant has the primary responsibility for providing verification.
-(See Participant Responsibilities – Providing Verification for additional policy.)
+(See

-For NA, all of the following income is required to be verified before eligibility is determined:
+For NA, income is required to be verified for all of the following before eligibility is determined:

-Reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.
+●When reported on a new application, during the interview of a new application, or changes reported before the eligibility determination of a new application.

-Changes after an eligibility determination of a new application (e.g., a renewal application, mid approval contact, etc.) and any of the following apply:
+●For changes reported after an eligibility determination of a new application (e.g., a renewal application, mid approval contact, etc.) and any of the following apply:

 The source of the income has changed.